 Post's EBITDA (earnings before interest, taxes, depreciation and amortisation) is USD$1 billion.

 The EBITDA is a measure of a Post's overall financial performance and is widely used to measure a its profitability.

 |Gross profit TTM||USD$1.8 billion|

 |Return on equity TTM||0.42%|

 TTM: trailing 12 months

 There are currently 1.8 million Post shares held short by investors – that's known as Post's "short interest".
 This figure is 8.8% down from 2.0 million last month.

 There are a few different ways that this level of interest in shorting Post shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Post.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Post.

 Find out more about how you can short Post stock.